f

 Sections

 Sometimes tasks in a project serve different purposes, especially when a project is vast and complicated.
-So to keep your workload in order, use project sections!
-Put your tasks under various sections to easily organize your project.
+Project sections will help you group those tasks and organize your workload.

-To create a new section, tap the “…” icon next to the project’s name and choose “Add section”.
+To add a new section, tap the “…” icon next to the project’s name and choose “Add section”.

 How to add your tasks to specific sections

-When creating a new task, you can use the “+” icon in a specific section to ensure the new task will be added right there.
+When adding a new task, you can use the “+” icon in a specific section to ensure the new task will be added right there.

 You can also drag and drop all tasks between the sections in a project.